Table of content

-- A route or an endpoint is a unique path that works as an interface to our API layers (controller, services, and model/schema).
+- A route or an endpoint is a unique path that works as an interface to our REST API layers (controller, services, and model/schema).
 Interfaces are made public.
 Frontend apps, devices, and other platforms can use interfaces to request data and operations.

 - Let's take an analogy of a car.
 A car is a very complex mechanical machine.
 But all the complexity is hidden from us, the user.
 We use steering to steer the car's wheel, the gas pedal to speed up, the brake pedal to slow down, and so on.
 These are what we call interfaces.
 We don't need to know what goes behind those interfaces (leave that to mechanics).

 - So all these layers we have created until now hide complexity and internal working from one another.
 They only provide service to other layers.

 In your Node.js project, navigate to the

 The Node.js project structure will look something like this: